Tiffany Fang, LPC, NCC

 Licensed Professional Counselor and National Certified Counselor

 The path towards healing starts by working together to clarify your values, setting boundaries to protect those values, and creating good structures for you to thrive.
-My goal is to provide a safe and responsive relationship where your agency and voice are encouraged and accepted.
+My goal is to provide a safe and responsive relationship where your agency and voice is encouraged and accepted.
 For many clients, this in itself can feel healing and refreshing.

 On Being a Counselor

 My approach to counseling is truly collaborative.
 You are the expert on your own experience.
 I bring skills and strategies to help you navigate challenging life circumstances.
 As we engage in the therapy process, you are the one who identifies what works, what doesn’t work, and which interpretations make sense.
 I ask powerful questions to clarify my understanding and help you identify how to move towards your goals.
 Together, we will work towards helping you create a more fulfilling life.

 As a counselor, I am inspired by my clients' honesty and emotional strength in exploring what may be difficult areas of their life.
 In turn, I am committed to honoring this sacred partnership by taking time to understand your experience of counseling to ensure we are on the right track.
 Throughout our work together, you can expect genuine and direct feedback.

 I decided to become a counselor after personally experiencing how transformative therapy could be.
 As a woman of color who often navigates societal disempowerment, I was skeptical that any counselor could understand the dynamics of marginalization.
 Instead, I discovered the power of responsive, collaborative counseling that directly named and addressed these dynamics.
 I found a passion for helping others who have felt helpless and devalued heal and grow from those experiences.